 The commemorative Peachtree t-shirts were first handed out in 1971, The Shepherd Center’s Wheelchair Division was added in 1982, the first AJC Peachtree Junior was held in 1987, overseas races began in Baghdad starting in 2004, and the First Kilometer Kids Charity Case was held in 2014.
 Every year more and more racers clamor to participate, resulting in an ever-increasing race cap that is today limited to 60,000.

-In collaboration with PNC Bank, the Atlanta Track Club commemorated the 50th anniversary with a traveling exhibition that is currently on display at Lenox Square Mall.
+In collaboration with PNC Bank, the Atlanta Track Club commemorated the 50th anniversary with a traveling exhibition that was on display at Lenox Square Mall.
 To kick off the exhibit Bill Thorn, one of the 110 original runners who has participated every year since, was brought in to symbolically break through the finish line.
 “It’s an emotional thing that you’re dealing with because you know you’re getting older,” explained Thorn to Rich Kenah, Executive Director of the Atlanta Track Club.

 Running in the 10K is an annual tradition and point of pride for Bill and his family, who often run with him for the event.
 His wife Patty, two sons Terry and Bill, and daughters Cheryl and Lynn have grown up participating and now their children as well.
 Also a member of the 110 original runners is Terry who was 6 at the time and won a trophy for being the youngest runner in the race.
 Today children must be at least 10 years old to run.